Open-CMSIS-Pack/cpackget/README.md

 Use "cpackget [command] --help" for more information about a command.
 ```

-For example, if one wanted help removing a pack, running `cpackget pack rm --help` would print out useful information on the subject.
+For example, if one wanted help removing a pack, running `cpackget rm --help` would print out useful information on the subject.

 ### Sepecifying the working pack root folder

 If cpackget is going to work on an existing pack root folder, there are two ways to specify it:

-1. `export CMSIS_PACK_ROOT=path/to/pack-root; cpackget pack add ARM.CMSIS`
+1. `export CMSIS_PACK_ROOT=path/to/pack-root; cpackget add ARM.CMSIS`
 2. `cpackget --pack-root path/to/pack-root pack add ARM.CMSIS`

 To create a new pack root folder with an up-to-date index file of publicly available Open-CMSIS-Pack packs run: